 On Y Sundays all boys other than those in Junior Part (and excepting those in groups specified below) attend one of the services held at 0830, 1030 or 2015.
 Boys in Junior Part must attend either the 0830 or the 1030 service.

 Roman Catholic boys attend Mass at 0900 every Sunday in St Michael's Church.
 Catholic parents support their sons through the Society of Our Lady at Winton.
 The current Chairman is Rebecca Maciejewski, who can be contacted on firstname.lastname@example.org.

-All boys in Junior & Middle Parts attend Chapel on Tuesdays & Thursdays at 0840.
-All boys in Fifth Book & Sixth Book II attend Chapel on Wednesdays at 0840.
-A congregational hymn practice for the whole School is held from time to time on a Friday at 0840
+All boys in Junior and Middle Parts attend Chapel on Mondays and Fridays at 1600.
+Boys in Fifth Book and Sixth Book II attend Chapel on Wednesdays at 1230.

 Services in the Cathedral

 The School Observes the Founder's Obit in the Cathedral annually in September

 A weekly meeting for Bible study, prayer and song is led by the lay Chaplain.

 The Dean of Chapel: The Rev Dr Simon Thorn (from January 2015)

 Chaplain to Roman Catholics: The Right Revd Geoffrey Scott OSB, Abbot of Douai (email@example.com)

 There are in addition eleven Chaplains, each assigned to a boarding House.